 Accountability and School Improvement

-The department of School Improvement leads continuous school improvement planning that drives progress toward the priorities outlined within the OPS Strategic Plan of Action.
+The department of School Improvement leads continuous school improvement planning that drives progress toward the priorities outlined within the Omaha Public Schools Strategic Plan of Action.
 The school improvement team partners with the Nebraska Department of Education to support our students and schools.

 Enterprise Strategy & Innovation